-- Maximum size of five inches from snout to the tip of the tail; males have longer tails and may grow slightly larger than females.
+Maximum size of five inches from snout to tip of the tail; males have longer tails and may grow slightly larger than females.

-- Most common along the lower portions of the Yellowstone River near Gardiner, Montana, and upstream to the mouth of Bear Creek; also occurs in Norris Geyser Basin, Shoshone and Heart Lake geyser basins, and other hydrothermal areas.
+Most common along the lower portions of the Yellowstone River near Gardiner, Montana, and upstream to the mouth of Bear Creek; also occurs in Norris, Shoshone, and Heart Lake geyser basins, and other hydrothermal areas.

-- Come out of hibernation about mid-May and is active through mid-September.
+Come out of hibernation about mid-May and active through mid-September.

-- Eaten by bull snakes, wandering garter snakes, rattlesnakes, and some birds.
+Eaten by bullsnakes, terrestrial garter snakes, prairie rattlesnakes, and some birds.